-Iowa is where my childhood memories begin.
+Iowa is the place where my childhood memories begin.
 So even though I wasn’t born in Iowa, the paradox is that I was.

-When I was five years old in Iowa, my world was my family and one block around.
-It was here I found my first best friend, and learned how to be one.
-I learned that if you’re shy, it’s good to have a friend who is just a little bolder.
-And maybe you help them be just a little calmer.
+At five years old, my world was my family and one block around.
+In Iowa, I found my first best friend, and learned how to be one.
+I learned if you’re shy, it’s good to have a friend who is a little bolder.
+And maybe, you help them be a little calmer.

 This is true.
 This is what Iowa first did for me.
 It made my life expand.